ANkREYNONtJB/REDIS2025/README.md

 📜 License
 Released under the MIT License.

-MIT License text (LICENSE file):

-vbnet
-Copy
-Edit
 MIT License

-Copyright (c) 2025 YOUR NAME
+Copyright (c) 2025 ΔNκRΞYNΘNτ JΔILBRΞΔkɆr

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal